Skip to main content

 Batar Daan (Corn Stew)

-Hearty stew of corn, mung beans, and pumpkin.
-A daily staple in many Timorese households.
+A filling stew of corn, mung beans, and pumpkin that many Timorese households cook day to day.

 Grilled Fish with Rice